David Kalergis

-David Kalergis (born December 9, 1948) is an American life sciences entrepreneur and the Co-founder, Chairman and Chief Executive Officer of Atelerix Life Sciences Inc., a Charlottesville, Virginia, U.S.-based biotechnology and pharmaceutical company developing novel treatments for the reversal of opioid induced respiratory depression.
+David Kalergis (born December 9, 1948) is an American life sciences entrepreneur and author.
+He co-founded and chaired Atelerix Life Sciences Inc., a Charlottesville, Virginia, U.S.-based biotechnology and pharmaceutical company developing novel treatments for the reversal of opioid induced respiratory depression.
 He co-founded the company in 2020 with Stephen Lewis, PhD, James Bates, MD/PhD, and Ben Gaston, MD.
+He retired from this position in 2023.